 Stewards of Eden

 Richter is a master Bible scholar.
-Each chapter in this timely book draws out a biblical mandate about care for the land, for domestic and wild animals, for people at the margins, and more.
+Each chapter draws out a biblical mandate about humanity's responsibility to care for the land, domestic and wild creatures, and people on the margins.
 She is also a master storyteller.
-Well informed on the most significant challenges to present-day environmental stewardship, Richter includes case studies connecting modern day examples and Scripture.
+Well informed on present-day environmental challenges, Richter includes case studies that connect the biblical mandates to current issues.

-Though current political values may tempt readers to separate or even polarize Christian faith and ecological concerns, Richter urges us to be driven by God's values instead.
+Though modern political alliances may tempt readers to sever Christian faith from environmental stewardship, in this concise and accessible book, Richter urges us to be driven by God's values instead.

 "No newcomer to serious biblical thinking about the environment, Sandra Richter is a learned and seasoned interpreter of the Scriptures.
 Her vision begins with Scripture, the overarching story of redemption, stressing the grand themes of the Christian faith.
 She brings into focus how care for our broken world occupies a vital place in robust biblical faith and discipleship.
 Bringing God's living Word into contact with his hurting world, she issues a call that every follower of Christ will need to take seriously."